TianchengMa-0/twilio/README.md

 transcribeCallback: "/transcription",
 });
 by doing this, we allow transcription during the recording and result will be sent to "/transcription" to print.

+# 5. Bonus:

+after each outbound and inbound call, we add call logs to "outbound.json" and "inbound.json"
+you can open browser and visit "http://localhost:3000/printInbound" or "http://localhost:3000/printOutbound" to check call lists